-The simplest of the fabrication processes, hand lay-up is used in low-volume production of large products, e.g., wind turbine components, concrete forms, and radomes.
-A pigmented gel coat is first sprayed onto the mold for a high-quality surface.
-When the gel coat has cured, glass reinforcing mat and/or woven roving is placed on the mold, and the catalyzed resin is poured, brushed or sprayed on.
+The simplest molding process, hand lay-up is used in low-volume production of large products, e.g., wind turbine components, concrete forms and radomes.
+A pigmented gel coat is sprayed onto the mold for a high-quality surface.
+When the gel coat has cured, glass reinforcing mat and/or woven roving is placed in the mold, and the catalyzed resin is poured, brushed or sprayed on.
 Manual rolling then removes entrapped air, compacts the composite, and thoroughly wets the reinforcement with the resin.
 Additional layers of mat or woven roving and resin are added for thickness.
 A catalyst or accelerator initiates curing in the resin system, which hardens the composite without external heat.

-Similar to hand lay-up in simplicity, spray-up offers greater shape complexity and faster production.
+Similar to hand lay-up, spray-up offers greater shape complexity and faster production.
 Spray-up utilizes a low-cost open mold, room temperature curing resin, and is ideal for producing large parts such as tub/shower units and vent hoods in low to moderate quantities.
 Chopped fiber reinforcement and catalyzed resin are deposited in the mold from a chopper/spray gun.

 As with lay-up, manual rolling removes entrapped air and wets the fiber reinforcement.
 Woven roving is often added in specific areas for thickness or greater strength.
 Pigmented gel coats can be used to produce a smooth, colorful surface.

 - Parts have one finished surface and require secondary trimming